ruffle-rs/ruffle-android/README.md

   - -> solved by switching to a direct AAudio (ndk-audio) backend
 - [X] Add building this to CI, at least to the release workflow
   - This repo has its own CI setup, which builds APKs
+- [X] Simplify build process (hook cargo-apk into gradle, drop cargo-apk?)
+  - ~cargo-apk is fine, but is only used to detect the SDK/NDK environment and run Cargo in it, and not to build an APK.~
+  - actually solved by switching to `cargo-ndk` and the corresponding Gradle plugin
 - [X] Somehow filter files to be picked to .swf
   - How well this works depends on the file picker, but it "should work most of the time"
 - [X] Unglitchify audio volume (buttons unresponsive?)